nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3 id="qr-codes">QR Codes</h3>
           <span>2D Barcodes</span>
-          <p><a href="https://www.dynamsoft.com/Barcode-Types/QR-Code.aspx">QR codes</a>, or Quick Response codes, are considered one of the most versatile barcodes because they can enclose varying modes of data, such as alphanumeric, numeric, bytes, and Kanji.
+          <p><a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/QR-Code.aspx">QR codes</a>, or Quick Response codes, are considered one of the most versatile barcodes because they can enclose varying modes of data, such as alphanumeric, numeric, bytes, and Kanji.
 Because of their versatility, they are used in different processes in retail, right from product packaging to online payments, loyalty programs, feedback forms, discount coupons, marketing campaigns, etc. </p>
         </div>
       </div>
     </li>